Guest Lecture: "Westward Bound: Nineteenth Century Genre and Landscape," by George Philip LeBourdais

 William Hahn, German, "Sacramento Railroad Station," 1874.
 Oil on canvas, 53 3/4 x 87 3/4 in.
 (136.5 x 222.9 cm).
 Fine Arts Museums of San Francisco, Museum purchase, M. H. de Young Endowment Fund, 54936

-George Philip (two first names, one from each grandfather) is pursuing a doctorate in the history of art and architecture at Stanford, concentrating on long-nineteenth century (1789-1914) America and Western Europe.
-His research explores the representation of extreme landscapes – such as alpine and arctic regions – and the political forces that shape and contest them over time.
+George Philip is pursuing a doctorate in the history of art and architecture at Stanford, concentrating on long-nineteenth century (1789–1914) America and Western Europe.
+His research explores the representation of extreme landscapes, such as alpine and arctic regions, and the political forces that shape and contest them over time.

-While committed to traditional art historical methods of looking closely and describing, George Philip embraces approaches in the digital humanities.
-Besides organizing cartographic and spatial history projects at the University of Lausanne, Switzerland, and at Stanford’s own Spatial History Lab, George Philip is also a Board Member and past President of the Environmental Humanities Project, an interdisciplinary research initiative at Stanford for contemporary environmental and ecological issues.
+While committed to traditional art historical methods of looking closely and describing, Philip embraces approaches in the digital humanities.
+Besides organizing cartographic and spatial history projects at the University of Lausanne, Switzerland, and at Stanford’s Spatial History Lab, he is also a Board Member and past President of the Environmental Humanities Project, an interdisciplinary research initiative at Stanford for contemporary environmental and ecological issues.

-He has worked with the Bill Lane Center to organize and design exhibitions at the California Historical Society in San Francisco; co-curated the major 2014 exhibition Carelton Watkins: The Stanford Albums at the Cantor Arts Center and the Metropolitan Museum of Art, New York; and curated Arboreal Architecture: A Visual History of Trees as the 2014-15 Andrew W. Mellon CRA at the Cantor.
+He has worked with the Bill Lane Center to organize and design exhibitions at the California Historical Society in San Francisco; co-curated the exhibition Carelton Watkins: The Stanford Albums (2014) at the Cantor Arts Center and the Metropolitan Museum of Art, New York; and curated Arboreal Architecture: A Visual History of Trees as the 2014–2015 Andrew W. Mellon CRA at the Cantor.